sathariels/sathariels.github.io/_projects/1_project.md

     </div>
 </div>
 <div class="caption">
-     This picture shows cases the use of the Levenshtein distance algortihm as a serach function
+     This picture shows the use of the Levenshtein distance algortihm as a search function.Please check out my blog for more details.
 </div>